PriscillaJoan/Health-Care-Facilities/README.md

    jupyter notebook
    ```

-2. **Navigate to the `final workbook.ipynb` notebook** in the Jupyter interface and run the cells to execute the analysis and generate visualizations.
+2. **Navigate to the `.ipynb` notebooks** in the Jupyter interface and run the cells to execute the data preparation.

 ---